MATH & SCIENCES

 • Mathematics

 In addition to teaching the essential pre-algebra and algebra skills needed to excel at higher levels of study, the goals of mathematics classes are to help students grow in creative and logical thinking; increase their ability to work with abstractions; appreciate the system of conceiving quantities and their meaning; apply quantitative reasoning to meaningful, real-world problems and decision-making; and form a sense of excitement that comes with discovering patterns and relationships.
 In addition to mathematical problems, students can expect to chart data, build models and solve puzzles and games.
 Students are placed in mathematics according to math-level readiness, not grade level.
+Our Upper School Mathematics classes include:

 • Sciences